psu-epl/psu-epl.github.com/LPKF-MiniContac-RS-Plating-Tank.md

 Use these guidelines to size your blank:

  1. The blank's x dimension must be at least 6.5".
 This is because the clamp screws on the board holder can't hold a narrower board.
+Maximum: 9"
  1. The y dimension must hold the PCB, with about 1 inch on top to make room for the holder and the airspace above the liquid.

 * Calculating the plating current